 As with many traditional recipes, there are various ways of making this - in fact some versions soak the bread in sweet wine, and toppings vary from honey to cinnamon sugar, as I have here.
 But the principle is much the same nonetheless.
 I've adapted from a couple recipes, including this one.

 This Spanish French toast went down really well in our house, including leftover eaten cold in the park.
-While it’s traditionally served for Easter, I think it definitely deserves a place on the table more often.
+While torrijas are traditionally served for Easter, I think it definitely deserves a place on the table more often.
 Try and you will hopefully agree!

 - 1 cinnamon stick